Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 - [ ] Add a title tag to your file.
 - [ ] Double check that you have proper indentation for readability.
 - [ ] Use semantic tags rather than presentational tags when possible.

+**Developer Tools**
+- [ ] Inspect your page at least once using the Source Code Viewer
+- [ ] Inspect your page at least once using the Quick Source Viewer Chrome Extension
+- [ ] Access the JavaScript console at least once to check your page for errors and warnings.

 **CSS**
 - [ ] Link your index.css file to index.html.